 6. If you’re saying “Yes” to this, what are you saying “No” to?

 The author agrees that every ‘Yes’ option has an opportunity cost.
 Hence the impact can be best captured by revisiting the project, people and patterns.
 Therefore, the coach needs to ask various other questions like: ‘Why are you asking me’, ‘Who else have you asked’, ‘According to what standard does this needs to be completed?
 By when?’, ‘If I couldn’t do all of this, but could do just a part, what part would you have me do?’, ‘What do you want me to take off my plate so I can do this?’

 The final question is aimed to understand whether the conversation was useful and helps the client to reflect on the value they got out of the conversation.
 The coach will get valuable feedback on the process and tips to refine the process of coaching.

-The ‘The Coaching Habit’ is a fresh intake on the traditional how-to manuals to turn advice-giving into practical steps.
-Given the brevity in which the book is written, it won’t take much of your time to read.
+The ‘The Coaching Habit’ is a fresh take on the traditional how-to manuals to turn advice-giving into practical steps.
+Given the brevity in which the book is written, it will not take much time to read.
 However, the tips that you will learn from the book will help you throughout your career in the coaching industry.
 It clearly describes why it is important to say less and ask more.
 Also, it details the right questions to ask to improve the effectiveness of coaching.
-Not only for coaches, but this book is also ideal for managers and leaders to change the way they lead people and ensure peak performance in their job roles.
+This book is not only for coaches.
+It is also ideal for managers and leaders to change the way they lead people and ensure peak performance in their job roles.